Category: Teacher Tuesdays

 Parents: Let kids be kids

 Word of truth: the world is plenty adept at taking the childhood of young black and brown children away, making them grow up before their time.
-Don’t add to that.
-Let kids be kids.
-Remind them to do kid stuff.
-Force them to enjoy being children.
-Keep your adult problems to yourself.
-Half the issues […]
+Don’t…… Read more “Parents: Let kids be kids”

 Assessing what matters